unimorph/syc/README.md

 # syc

-Contains 29,553 lexemes in Classical Syriac and their inflectional forms annotated according to Sylak-Glassman (2016)
+29,553 lexemes in Classical Syriac and their inflectional forms annotated according to Sylak-Glassman (2016)

 ## Version Control

-syc_2021: dataset for UniMorph shared task 2021
++ syc_2021: dataset for UniMorph shared task 2021
-syc: dataset for UniMorph shared task 2019
++ syc: dataset for UniMorph shared task 2019

 ## License